arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-7.md

 type Parser<'a> = Parser of (Input -> 'a ParseResult)
 ```

-This defined, the detail about passing `remaining` and handling errors
+This defined, the details about passing `remaining` and handling
-is not directly visible from the outside.
-Good for information hiding.
+errors are not directly visible from the outside.
+Good for information
-A drawback of having the function wrapped inside a `Parser`, though,
+hiding.
+A drawback of having the function wrapped inside a `Parser`,
-it that you can't direcly apply it to a string input.
+though, it that you can't direcly apply it to a string input.
 A helper
 function will come in handy:

 ```fsharp